RasaHQ/carbon-bot/data/nlu.md

 - How do I offset 100000 miles
 - calculate carbon
 - I want check co2
-- sure. how much emissions on a flight from [LA]{"entity": "city", "role": "from:Los Angeles"} to [Sydney]{"entity": "city", "role": "to"}?
+- sure. how much emissions on a flight from [LA]{"entity": "city", "role": "from", "synonym": "Los Angeles"} to [Sydney]{"entity": "city", "role": "to"}?
 - I really don't care about CO2 emission because I travel less, only this time I require 2 flights
 - what if I have to fly
 - calculate